 Afterwards, head further south to do some serious shopping at Union Square, San Francisco’s equivalent of a high street.
 You’ll find many big-name brands here including some San Francisco brands that have made it big like Levi’s, Gap and Apple (not exactly San Francisco but within Silicon Valley).
 A short stroll from Union Square towards Yerba Buena is SF’s Museum of Modern Art (MOMA).
 This place is huge, with 7 floors of artwork including those from Jackson Pollock and Andy Warhol.
 You can purchase discounted tickets here.

 Take a late lunch in La Taqueria (open 11AM to 8:45PM except Mondays and Tuesdays) in the Mission District – personally one of my favorite areas for food in San Francisco.
-The area has changed so much since I first visited it some 12 years ago.
+The area has changed so much since I lived there some 16 years ago.
 Back then, it was a semi-seedy place with cheap food and nightlife.
 When I returned last year, I found the place filled with hipster cafes and independent boutiques (not to mention sky high rents).
 You’ll find the bulk of the nice cafes, restaurants and boutiques at Mission Street stretching from 18th Street down to 24th Street.
 Similarly, Valencia Street which is parallel to Mission two streets away, is also filled with shops.

 After having your fill at Mission Street, walk to Mission Dolores – said to be the oldest building in the entire city.
 The sloping Mission Dolores Park a few blocks away offers an alternate view of the downtown area in the distance.